sanand0/til/til.md

 ## Dec 2025

 - 27 Dec 2025.
+[The Body Keeps the Score](https://www.goodreads.com/book/show/18693771-the-body-keeps-the-score) by Bessel van der Kolk argues that trauma is stored in the body, not just the mind.
+[Claude](https://claude.ai/share/ac3b435d-7100-4de0-aceb-ac9f08fca467)
+  - Trauma recall shuts down Broca's area (speech).
+Trauma survivors literally struggle to talk about trauma.
+  - Our nervous system has a calm social engagement state, a fight-or-flight state, and a freeze or shutdown state.
+For trauma survivors, the nervous system gets stuck in fight-or-flight or shutdown.
+(Based on the contested Polyvagal Theory.)
+  - Childhood trauma leads to several major health problems - heart disease, autoimmune disorders, depression, addiction, ...
+  - Recalling traumatic memories while following a therapist's finger with your eyes (EMDR)  works.
+  - Yoga is promising but unproven.
+Neurofeedback (altering brainwave patterns with EEG feedback) even less proven.x`
+  - Clearly, trauma is stored in the body, not just the mind.
+We might need to rethink therapy.
+- 27 Dec 2025.
 [The Extended Phenotype](https://www.goodreads.com/book/show/61538.The_Extended_Phenotype) by Richard Dawkins argues that genes shape not just the organism but the environment too.
 [Claude](https://claude.ai/share/3a62aa83-bad5-4b66-982a-23864df8d8f3)
   - In The Selfish Gene, he proposed that organisms are "survival machines" for genes.
   - In this book, he extends this idea to show how genes can influence the environment beyond the organism's body.